mindhivenz/wallaby-meteor-config/README.md

 ## Babel

-This Wallaby setup uses your Meteor app's `.babelrc` file (if it exists) to supplement the standard Meteor babel setup (just as Meteor does).
+If the project root has a `.babelrc` file then this is used.
+Otherwise:

-TODO: We should pull out this Babel setup so it can be used in other contexts.
+This Wallaby setup uses Meteor's standard Babel setup supplemented with your app's `.babelrc` file (if it exists in `src`).
+This replicates Meteor's standard behaviour.